-As seen from the figure above iOS has two key components hardware and software that formulates iOS core security features.
-The secure enclave as part of the iOS kernel helps provide security at low level.
-Since iOS also employs use of cryptographic hashes using Group keys and root certificates, which are stored at hardware level.
-The software as seen creates an abstraction through iOS App sandbox, hence ensuring that there is no tampering of apps externally.
-One of the main security mechanisms is that iOS does not make its source code available to the public, making iOS to be less vulnerable to being “jailbroken,” or hacked to gain access to unauthorized features. iOS also includes various hardware and software features that enhance security by default, such as data encryption and the use of touch ID and face ID.
+As seen in the figure above, iOS has two key components – hardware and software – that make up iOS’s core security features.
+The secure enclave as part of the iOS kernel helps provide security at low level. iOS also employs use of cryptographic hashes using group keys and root certificates, which are stored at the hardware level.
+The software creates an abstraction through the iOS App sandbox, hence ensuring that there is no external tampering with apps.
+One of the main security mechanisms is that iOS does not make its source code available to the public, making iOS less vulnerable to being “jailbroken,” or hacked to gain access to unauthorized features. iOS also includes various hardware and software features that enhance security by default, such as data encryption and the use of touch ID and face ID.
 These features not only improve security, but also enhance the user experience.
-This combination together with iOS devices use encryption to protect data stored on the device and transmitted over the network.
-Data is encrypted using a unique key that is generated when the device is first set up, and the key is stored in the secure enclave which through iOS crypto engine access the required key at hardware level.
+In addition, iOS devices use encryption to protect data stored on the device and transmitted over the network.
+Data is encrypted using a unique key that is generated when the device is first set up, and the key is stored in the secure enclave that accesses the required key through the iOS crypto engine at the hardware level.

 Self-Check Questions